GTM go-to-market plan

 Some best practices are applicable.

-Equally true for the solution concepts.
 Just because a few others are doing something similar does not mean you’ve lost out.
-If you really want to be different, find an extension of the problem by reviewing the business process.
+To find your point of differentiation, you can find an extension of the problem by reviewing the business process.
 Perhaps data quality upstream could be an add-on, or perhaps a pre-built template, a useful AI based accelerator, or an architecture blueprint.

 Next Steps